 LSD is more “mainstream” than you think.
 Many influential figures have either experimented with or habitually used LSD.
 Scientists, inventors, writers, business figures, and musicians.

-I created this list for two reasons:
+We created this list for two reasons:

 2. To dispel one of the greatest myths about LSD: taking any amount of LSD will leave one as an incoherent and bubbling mess.
 On the contrary, LSD inspires innovation and creativity.

-Jobs experimented with LSD in his late-teens.
+Jobs experimented with LSD in his late teens.
 He called it one of the two or three most important things he ever did.